 Community & Projects

-Since these two devices are very much the same you will find that the projects don’t vary very much.
+Since these two devices are very much the same, you will find that the projects don’t deviate very much.

 You will find projects for both of these devices similar to the following:

 - Web Server